zhen-gong/tagen/README.md

 # If False, will bypass the test and use already obtained keys from conf.aws_credentials_file variable.
 conf.get_new_credentials = True

 # Enables tests that simulate password brute-force attempt.
-The value is the number of times simulation is ran.
+The value is the number of times simulation is run.
 conf.num_failed_attempts = 0

 # Instance ID that will be crated and used to testing